cosmos/interchain-attestation/docs/architecture/adr-001-light-client.md

 two light clients (standard tendermint + a custom light client updated with ABCI++ Vote Extensions) and a custom Cosmos SDK module to achieve Pessimistic Validation for a rollup.
 The design was functional, but had some downsides that makes adjustments necessary.
-In particular, the design required a standard tendermint light client to be running, which could be used directly by anyone.
+In particular, the design required a standard tendermint light client to be running and kept alive, which could be used directly by anyone.
 While the denoms coming across a connection with that light client would not be canonical, it was an unnecessary confusing to have an operational light client that should not be used.
 It could have been solved by requiring an IBC middleware to stop packets or channel creation, but this